JRCSTU/wltp/README.rst

       yet it still remains a higly active project, that can even compile native libraries using installation of *Visual Studio*, if any
       (required when upgrading ``numpy/scipy``,``pandas`` or ``matplotlib`` with :command:`pip`).

+      Remember also to *Register you WinPython installtion* from :menuselection:`Start menu --> All Programs --> WinPython --> WinPython ControlPanel` and then :menuselection:`Options --> Register Ditribution`.

 You can install (or upgrade) the project directly from the `PyPI <https://pypi.python.org/pypi>`_ repository